SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Logging_on_to_the_DataMiner_Cloud_Platform.md

 uid: Logging_on_to_the_DataMiner_Cloud_Platform
 ---

-# Logging on to the DataMiner Cloud Platform
+# Logging on to the DataMiner.Services Platform (Propose replacing DataMiner Cloud" with "DataMiner.Services"

 ### Customers and DataMiner Strategic Partners